Web Design

 Process

-Every project follows a structured process: discovery, strategy, design, development, and launch.
-Discovery is where I learn your business — the competitive landscape, the audience, the goals.
-Strategy translates those findings into a site architecture and content plan.
-Design builds the visual system.
-Development brings it to life.
+Every project follows the same arc: discovery, strategy, design, development, and launch.
+Discovery is where the business gets understood.
+The competitive landscape, the audience, the goals.
+Strategy translates that into a site architecture and content plan organized around your services, audience, location, and proof.
+Design builds the visual system from your brand.
+Development brings it online.

 01